 What is the best time of the year to visit Berlin?

-How many days do you need to visit Berlin?
+How many days in Berlin?

 How to get to Berlin?